 When I publish this post, TaxoPress scans the post and adds new terms, as you can see in the image below:

-You just adjust the sensitivity of this new feature.
-You can choose the “Dandelion API confidence value” setting that provides a few, accurate suggestions:
+You just adjust the sensitivity of this feature.
+For example, if you’re using the Dandelion integration, you can choose the “Dandelion API confidence value”.
+You can configure the setting to provides a few, accurate new terms. or a wide range of new terms.

 This feature can work with any taxonomy and post type.
 For example, in the image below, I have a WooCommerce product.
-TaxoPress has scanned the content and added new terms into the “Product tags” area.
+Using the Dandelion integration, TaxoPress has scanned the content and added new terms into the “Product tags” area.

 In the next screenshot, you can see an example with bbPress.
-In this example, TaxoPress has scanned a new bbPress topic and automatically added new terms to the “Topic Tags” area.
+In this example, TaxoPress used the Open Calais integration to scan a new bbPress topic and automatically added new terms to the “Topic Tags” area.

 This Auto Terms feature to add new terms is built on top of two external services: Dandelion and Open Calais.
 You can use either one (or even both) to analyze your content.
 The option to use these services is available only in TaxoPress Pro.